aspose-omr-cloud/aspose-omr-cloud-demo-data/README.md

 ## Contents

 The repository contains data and configuration file that are used in OMR SDK's demo projects.
 Each platform SDK has such simple project that demonstrates main Aspose.OMR functionality.
+This repository is meant to be used as a **submodule** for SDK repositories.

 ## Installation
 - Create your personal configuration file by copying [test_config_sample.json](https://github.com/aspose-omr-cloud/aspose-omr-cloud-demo-data/blob/master/test_config_sample.json "test_config_sample.json")  file under the name **test_config.json.**